HOW THE YEAR WAS DIVIDED?

 This is what Tadeusz Boy-Żeleński wrote in "Słówki".
 But the poet was wrong, because it's not that simple and convenient at all, and there was and is a lot of trouble!

 No, because let's take even a year, which is the primary time gauge for calendars.
 Its length was already known to the ancient Maya, Egyptians, Babylonians, Chinese, as well as residents of the British Isles.
 It was the time between the first and the second passage of the sun through the vernal equinox, equal to exactly 365,2422 the so-called. medium sunny days.
 However, this time - known as the tropical year - is not constant.
-Its average length is reduced by 0,53 seconds within 100 years.
+Its average length is reduced by 0,53 seconds within 100 lat.
 Practically speaking, it doesn't really matter.
 Another fact is more important: the tropical year is "unequal", it is not divided into the full number of days.
 Meanwhile… the calendar year must contain full days.
 So what to do with this surplus 0,2422 day?
-After all 10 years - assuming, that the calendar year is 365 days .— it will amount to 2,422 day, or 58 hours, 7 minutes and 40 seconds.
-A po 100 or 1000 years?
+After all 10 years - assuming, that the calendar year is 365 days .— it will amount to 2,422 day, That is 58 hours, 7 minute i 40 seconds.
+A po 100 the 1000 lat?
 Of course, there will be a stark contradiction between the calendar's timing and the astronomical one.
 The seasons will not match, the calendar will collide with the "natural year" and, instead of serving people, mislead them.